Bedwas Workmen's Hall

-Bedwas Workmen's Hall, built in 1923, is a community hall situated in the town of Bedwas, in south Wales.
+Bedwas Workmen's Hall, built in 1923, is a community hall situated in the village of Bedwas, in south Wales.

 It is a Grade II listed building, but still for hire and regularly used for a range of activities including plays, children's parties and music events - having a generous sized performance space for all types of professional and amateur productions.